Bay of Fundy Tides: The Highest Tides in the World!

 On a small scale, picture water sloshing around in a bathtub.
 It takes just seconds to slosh back and forth.
 Due to the enormous size, the unique funnel shape, and the immense depth of the Bay of Fundy, its natural period of oscillation is somewhere between 12 and 13 hours.

-That oscillation is in perfect sync with the Atlantic ocean tide flooding into the bay every 12 hours and 26 minutes, this results in “resonance”.
+That oscillation is in perfect sync with the Atlantic ocean tide flooding into the bay every 12 hours and 26 minutes, which results in “resonance”.

 Imagine someone on a swing, going back and forth, reaching the same height every time.
 Now imagine someone else giving the person on the swing a solid push every time the person starts to move forward again.
 They are obviously going to go much higher this time.